RCIC-UCI-Public/website-rcic/docs/source/storage/crsp-clients.rst

       :width: 60%
       :alt: enter user password

-      Enter the password associated with YOUR UCINetID
+      Enter the password associated with YOUR UCInetID

    :bluelight:`Step 2` Respond to the DUO push